 Back in early July, I participated in a running study for an upcoming consumer device named runScribe that is now on Kickstarter.
 The device was conceived by two men who had once worked together at the U.S. Olympic Training Center in Colorado Springs: John Litschert, a biomechanist who now lives in Fort Collins, and Tim Clark, an electrical engineer who resides near Half Moon Bay and has created some of the world’s most popular video game peripherals.
 It clips onto the back of your shoe and records biomechanical data to provide a 3D view of how you run.
 The data includes stride rate and length, impact Gs, braking Gs, pronation excusion and velocity, contact time and speed—useful for getting insight as to how you run and what changes you could make in order to run faster and more injury-free.

 For the running study, I spent an hour inside John’s home laboratory, a good part of which was spent running on a treadmill.
+His home lab was more of a high-tech gym, and his treadmill was one of the best treadmills I’ve ever seen – definitely customized heavily by him, tracking a lot of extra details a typical one never would.
 John attached the runScribe “pod” to the back of my left shoe, which he noted was the most minimalist shoe anyone had ever used the device on.
 Normally the pod simply clips onto the back of the shoe as below:

 but because my shoes are so flimsy, he recommended bonding the pod to the back of the shoe with, for example, silicone adhesive like this: